elisabeth-billman/CSE_381_Portfolio/Portfolio.md

 find_gcd(31415, 14142)

+#answer gcd = 1

 ```
  b.
 Estimate how many times faster it will be to find gcd(31415, 14142) by
 Euclid’s algorithm compared with the algorithm based on checking consecutive ### integers from min{m, n} down to gcd(m, n).
-since the gcd between 31415, 14142 is it would take the consecutive checking 14142 iterations until it finally reaches the gcd. hoever with Euclid's algorithmn it only takes 10 steps meaning the Euclid's algorithimn can be estimated to run 1414 times faster than the consecutive checking approach.
+since the gcd between 31415, 14142 is it would take the consecutive checking 14142 iterations until it finally reaches the gcd. hoever with Euclid's algorithmn it only takes 11 steps meaning the Euclid's algorithimn can be estimated to run 1414 times faster than the consecutive checking approach.

  12. Locker doors There are n lockers in a hallway, numbered sequentially from
 1 to n.
 Initially, all the locker doors are closed.
 You make n passes by the